juliend2/jdesrosiers-multilingual/README.txt

 want as a home page.
 1. Make sure you set "Your latest post" in Settings > Reading > Front page displays.
+1. You now have to create a "Page" entry for the home page of every language you want to support.
+And for its slug, give it the locale name (like 'en' or 'fr').
+1. Every page that you want to appear under `/fr/` (in the URL) must be a child page of its corresponding home page.
+For example, the About page must be a child page of the Home page to appear under the `/en/about/` URL.

 == Frequently Asked Questions ==